dbakewel/netbots/README.md

 ```
     conf = {
         #Static vars (some are settable at start up by server command line switches and then do not change after that.)
-        'serverName': "NetBot Server v1",
+        'serverName': "NetBot Server",

         #Game and Tournament
         'botsInGame': 4, #Number of bots required to join before game can start.
         'gamesToPlay': 10, #Number of games to play before server quits.
-        'maxSteps' : 1000, #After this many steps in a game all bots will be killed
+        'stepMax' : 1000, #After this many steps in a game all bots will be killed
         'stepSec': 0.1, #Amount of time server targets for each step.
 Server will sleep if game is running faster than this.

         #Messaging